 No plant species of special concern were observed during the pedestrian survey.
 The majority of the soils (99 percent) on the Project Site are silty loams; no sandy hills, prairies, or barrens occur on the Project Site.
 Therefore, shortleaf rush is unlikely to occur on the Project Site.
-Mesic deciduous woodlands, ponds, streams, and disturbed wetlands and uplands do occur in the Project Area; therefore, prickly hornwort, cluster fescue, and small-flowered beardtongue could potentially occur in the mesic forest or disturbed marsh portions of the Project Site.
+Mesic deciduous woodlands, ponds, streams, and disturbed wetlands and uplands do occur in the Project Area.
+While small-flowered beardtongue could potentially occur in the Mesic forest or disturbed marsh portions of the Project Site, this species was not observed during any of the pedestrian surveys of suitable habitat.
+Shortleaf rush has potential to occur in moist, sandy soils; however, these soils are not present on the Project Site, and this species was not observed during pedestrian surveys.